ajp64/spotifyproject/README.md

 See the app here: https://my-spotify-2021.herokuapp.com/

-Enter or select from the drop down an aritst, to see which songs I listened to, and how many times!
+Enter or select from the drop down an artist, to see which songs I listened to, and how many times!

 ### Development